Studentblanchard/DataMining/README.md

 ...
 ```

+## Datasource

+All of the testing and training data used was from the [Stanford link](http://ai.stanford.edu/~amaas/data/sentiment/
+).

+It has been extracted and placed in accessible locations for our program.

 ## Contact
 * Authors: Trevor Blanchard, Brett Small, Samuel Peers, Stefan Harris
 * e-mail: umblanc3@myumanitoba.ca, umsmallb@myumanitoba.ca, peerss@myumanitoba.ca, stefanjharris@gmail.com